Sick Dogs Prompt Blue Buffalo & WellPet Recalls: Potential Hormones In Dog Food

 Complaints about sick dogs have prompted a nationwide recall on specific dog food products from WellPet LLC and the Blue Buffalo Co. this week.
 The potential of excessive levels of beef thyroid hormone in specific dog food products is believed to be the culprit.
 The FDA embarked on an investigation after they received reports of pets getting sick.

 The FDA investigation revealed the potential for one specific product lot from Blue Buffalo and one specific product lot from WellPet to have “elevated levels of naturally occurring beef thyroid hormone.”
-According to Food Safety News, the beef thyroid getting into the dog food can cause the same effects as an over active thyroid.
+According to Food Safety News, the beef thyroid getting into the dog food can cause the same effects as an overactive thyroid.
 The symptoms include increased thirst and increased urination, along with the dog becoming restless.
 The thyroid hormone can also cause weight loss and an increased heart rate in your dog.

 Blue Buffalo Dog Food #Recall Event Number 2 of March 2017 https://t.co/ROS9VBQWRN pic.twitter.com/hiSV6IE0Jy